aimms/documentation/webui/workflow-panels.rst

 .. image:: images/Workflow_MyWorkflowStepsParameter_1.png
     :align: center

-The data entered in the above illustration is for the 1st Workflow which was configured in "MyWorkflows" string parameter, that is, the Route Optimization workflow (with 10 steps defined).
+The data entered in the illustration above is for the first workflow which was configured in the "MyWorkflows" string parameter, that is, the Route Optimization workflow (with 10 steps defined).

 There is no limit for the number of steps each workflow may have.
 As a guideline, AIMMS recommends no more than 10 steps per workflow.
-If more than 10 steps are required, then please try to breakdown the workflow into smaller workflows, if possible.
+If more than 10 steps are required, then please try to break down the workflow into smaller workflows, if possible.

-In order to configure the steps for the other workflows, one may just select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page.
+In order to configure the steps for the other workflows, you may just select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page.

-For instance, 3 steps may be configured for the 2\ :sup:`nd`\  workflow Inventory Management as follows:
+For instance, 3 steps may be configured for the second workflow Inventory Management as follows:

 .. image:: images/Workflow_MyWorkflowStepsParameter_2.png
     :align: center

-Similarly, an example of configuring 4 steps for the 3rd workflow Quality Assurance is illustrated here:
+Similarly, an example of configuring 4 steps for the third workflow Quality Assurance is illustrated here:

 .. image:: images/Workflow_MyWorkflowStepsParameter_3.png
     :align: center

 ..
 Note::
-    Please do not use a page configured with the Wizard in a Workflow, this will result in unwanted behaviour.
+    Please do not use a page configured with the Wizard in a Workflow, this will result in unwanted behavior.

 workflowPageState and pageDataState
 -----------------------------------